viking-cat/dokument/page/utveckling/openshift.md

 # Replication Controller
 $ oc get rc                                                 See replication controllers

 # Builds & Buildconfig
+$ oc start-build bc/hello-world                             Start a build (happens in pods so oc get pods --watch can be used for a bit of info)
+$ oc cancel-build bc/hello-world                            Cancels an ongoing build
 $ oc get build                                              List all the builds (builds runs in pods)
+$ oc logs -f build/hello-world-1                            See the log of a specific build (get build to find names of builds)
 $ oc new-build &#60;address&#62;                            Builds an image from "source", detailed example command below:
                                                             oc new-build https://gitlab.com/practical-openshift/hello-world.git
+$ oc get buildconfig                                        List the buildconfigs
+$ oc logs -f buildconfig/hello-world                        See the log of a specific buildconfig
 $ oc get -o yaml buildconfig/hello-world                    See the content of the buildconfig for hello-world

 # Image Streams & Tags
 $ oc get is                                                 See image streams
+$ oc describe is/hello-world                                Inspect image stream
 $ oc import-image &#60;image path&#62;                              Adds an image stream, see example below:
                                                             oc import-image --confirm quay.io/practicalopenshift/hello-world
                                                             **output mentions "local" can it use something from drive?**